 On March 25, 2022, the Company completed the acquisition of a new patent portfolio (HFT Patent Portfolio) currently consisting of nine U.S. patents and two pending U.S. patents covering certain advanced technologies relating to high frequency trading, which inventions specifically address technological problems associated with speed and latency and provide critical latency gains in trading systems where the difference between success and failure may be measured in nanoseconds.
 The Company paid the seller \$500,000 at the closing and has an obligation to pay the seller an additional \$500,000 in cash and \$375,000 of the Company's common stock (up to a maximum of 375,000 shares) upon achieving certain milestones with respect to the patent portfolio.
 The Company also has an additional obligation to pay the seller 15% of the first \$50 million of net proceeds (after deduction of expenses) generated by the patent portfolio and 17.5% of net proceeds greater than \$50 million.
+No such payments were made by the Company during the three months ended March 31, 2024 and 2023.

 In connection with the Company's acquisition of its Cox Patent Portfolio, the Company is obligated to pay Dr. Cox 12.5% of the net proceeds (after deduction of expenses) generated by the Company from licensing, sale or enforcement of the patent portfolio.
+No such payments were made by the Company during the three ended March 31, 2024 and 2023.

-As part of the acquisition of the Mirror Worlds Patent Portfolio, the Company also entered into an agreement with Recognition Interface, LLC ("Recognition") pursuant to which Recognition received from the Company an interest in the net proceeds realized from the monetization of the Mirror Worlds Patent Portfolio, as follows: (i) 10% of the first \$125 million of net proceeds; and (iii) 20% of any portion of the net proceeds in excess of \$250 million.
+As part of the acquisition of the Mirror Worlds Patent Portfolio, the Company also entered into an agreement with Recognition Interface, LLC ("Recognition") pursuant to which Recognition received from the Company an interest in the net proceeds realized from the monetization of the Mirror Worlds Patent Portfolio, as follows: (i) 10% of the first \$125 million of net proceeds; (ii) 15% of the next \$125 million of net proceeds; and (iii) 20% of any portion of the net proceeds in excess of \$250 million.
 Since entering into the agreement with Recognition in May 2013, the Company has paid Recognition an aggregate of \$3,127,000 with respect to such net proceeds interest related to the Mirror Worlds Patent Portfolio.
-No such payments were made by the Company to Recognition during the three months ended March 31, 2023 and 2022.
+No such payments were made by the Company during the three months ended March 31, 2024 and 2023.

 In connection with the Company's acquisition of its M2M/IoT Patent Portfolio, the Company is obligated to pay M2M 14% of the first \$100 million of net proceeds (after deduction of expenses) and 5% of net proceeds greater than \$100 million from Monetization Activities (as defined) related to the patent portfolio.
 In addition, M2M will be entitled to receive from the Company \$250,000 of additional consideration upon the occurrence of certain future events related to the patent portfolio.
+No such payments were made by the Company during the three months ended March 31, 2024 and 2023.